Djokovic to miss rest of 2017 season due to injury

 The world No. 4, who won the US Open in 2011 and 2015, hasn't trained since his shock withdrawal from the Wimbledon quarterfinals.

-"After a year and a half of carrying an elbow injury I've made the decision not to play any competition for the rest of 2017," Djokovic said on his Facebook page.
+"After a year and a half of carrying an elbow injury I've made the decision not to play any competition for the rest of 2017," Djokovic, 30, said in a video posted on his Facebook page.

+"All the doctors I've consulted, and all the specialists I have visited, in Serbia and all over the world, have agreed that this injury requires rest," he added in a statement on his website.

+Djokovic's absence from the US Open ends a run of 51 consecutive appearances at grand slam tournaments, which stretches back to his first major, the 2005 Australian Open.
+Only Feliciano Lopez (62) and Fernando Verdasco (57) are on longer streaks

 During Djokovic's period of dominance -- in which he picked up 11 major titles in just five years -- many said the Serb was more machine than man.